clevertech/YiiBooster/README.md

 We at [Clevertech](http://clevertech.biz) included his library into our own Yii project startup library, [YiiBoilerplate](http://github.com/clevertech/yiiboilerplate), and started improving it in order to satisfy some of our customers' project requirements.
 YiiBooster is an end result of this effort.

+We tried very hard in past to accommodate to radical changes between successive versions of Twitter Bootstrap, but starting from November 2016 we will just follow the latest stable version published by Twitter.
+This means that when you upgrade YiiBooster, you upgrade Twitter Bootstrap as well.

 ## Widgets at a glance
 Overall, the following is included in YiiBooster: